regattaguru/TAI64n/README.md

 - It produces a full nanosecond component in the label which, when parsed will *very likely* not match the original.
 Ignoring the last byte of the label *should* be reliable.
 - It is probably slow.
-- It uses the new RegexBuilder because it can, and it is probably efficient, but I have not stressed this.
+- It uses the new RegexBuilder because it can, and it is probably efficient, but it does mean that MacOS 13, iOS 16, tvOS 16, or WatchOS 9 is required.

 ### Usage
 ```
 init?(tai64nLabel: String) -> Date?
 tai64nlabel: String
 ```
 ### Example
 ```
 let dt = Date(tai64nLabel: "@400000000000000000000000") // 1969-12-31T23:59:50.000
 dt?.tai64nlabel // @400000000000000000000000